nrkno/transcriber-backend/README.md

 - Create a [Firebase project](https://console.firebase.google.com/)
 - Turn on the Firestore database and Storage.
+-- TODO how to do this?
+Prefer cli/.sh
+- Copy [.firebaserc_sample] to .firebaserc
 - Edit `.firebaserc` with the name of your Firebase project.
 - Install the Firebase CLI: `npm install -g firebase-tools`

+### Firebase Storage
+- Use the default bucket in Firebase Storage, or create a new one TODO how to define default bucket in config

+### Deploy environment variables
-- Use the default bucket in Firebase Storage, or create a new one, and set up environment variables with the name of the bucket you just created, along with your Google Analytics account ID:
+set up environment variables with the name of the bucket you just created, along with your Google Analytics account ID:

 ```
-firebase functions:config:set \
+> firebase functions:config:set \
-analytics.account_id="UA-XXXXXX-XX" \
 bucket.name="name-of-bucket" \
-sendgrid.apikey="api key" \
-sendgrid.email="you@email.com" \
-sendgrid.name="Your name" \
 webserver.domainname="https://www.example.com"

 ```
+### Enable Google Speech
 - Enable the [Google Speech API](https://console.developers.google.com/apis/api/speech.googleapis.com/overview).

-### Testing
+## Testing

+!Not working!
+TODO

 Create a `.env` file in the `test` folder with the following attributes: